-PG&E proposes the development of a Clean Energy Financing Options (CEFO) Finance Platform (Finance Platform), which would allow third-party Financial Program Implementers (FPI) to propose and implement customer financing mechanisms, including tariff on-bill (TOB) and OBF.
-PG&E intends for the Finance Platform to attract outside debt funding, which will allow for the eventual displacement of customer program funding.
-PG&E states that the development of a scalable finance platform is an optimal way to attract outside investment, rather than at the individual customer or program level.
+PG&E proposes the development of a Clean Energy Financing Options (CEFO) Finance Platform (Finance Platform), which would allow third-party Financial Program Implementers (FPI) to propose and implement customer financing mechanisms, including tariff on-bill (TOB) and OBF.8 PG&E intends for the Finance Platform to attract outside debt funding, which will allow for the eventual displacement of customer program funding.
+PG&E states that the development of a scalable finance platform is an optimal way to attract outside investment, rather than at the individual customer or program level.9 rules and submit the rules for Commission approval via a Tier 1 advice letter.10 PG&E also intends to use a Tier 1 advice letter to update the platform rules as needed.

 PG&E plans to develop Finance Platform rules, which will include guidelines and timing for program proposal submittal, details on how to calculate proposed program inflows and outflows, and program oversight details.
-PG&E plans to engage in a stakeholder process to finalize the platform rules and submit the rules for Commission approval via a Tier 1 advice letter.
-PG&E also intends to use a Tier 1 advice letter to update the platform rules as needed.
+PG&E plans to engage in a stakeholder process to finalize the platform

-&lt;sup>8 PG&E's Clean Energy Financing Options Program Proposal filed April 15, 2022 (PG&E Proposal) at 4-5.
+8 PG&E's Clean Energy Financing Options Program Proposal filed April 15, 2022 (PG&E Proposal) at 4-5.

-PG&E plans to leverage the Finance Platform to expand its OBF program offerings to non-residential customers, as well as allow for the implementation of TOB programs for residential customers.
-For programs developed in other Commission proceedings, PG&E proposes to submit each program to the Commission for approval via a Tier 1 advice letter.
-For programs not related to any other ongoing proceeding, PG&E intends to solicit programs through a single-stage request for proposals and requests authorization to submit the program for Commission approval via a Tier 2 advice letter.
-The advice letter would describe program details, responsibilities of the customer and outside debt funder, projected volumes and losses, and a lead sheet describing cashflows for the program.
+PG&E plans to leverage the Finance Platform to expand its OBF program offerings to non-residential customers, as well as allow for the implementation of TOB programs for residential customers.11 For programs developed in other Commission proceedings, PG&E proposes to submit each program to the Commission for approval via a Tier 1 advice letter.12 For programs not related to any other ongoing proceeding, PG&E intends to solicit programs through a single-stage request for proposals and requests authorization to submit the program for Commission approval via a Tier 2 advice letter.13 The advice letter would describe program details, responsibilities of the customer and outside debt funder, projected volumes and losses, and a lead sheet describing cashflows for the program.14

-PG&E contemplates a financing mechanism where defined program inflows are used to repay outside debt funding but ultimately any shortfall would be collected from customers or ratepayers so the debts are repaid in full.
-PG&E notes that in an extreme instance, customers or taxpayers could fund the
+PG&E contemplates a financing mechanism where defined program inflows are used to repay outside debt funding but ultimately any shortfall would be collected from customers or ratepayers so the debts are repaid in full.15 PG&E notes that in an extreme instance, customers or taxpayers could fund the

-&lt;sup>10 PG&E Clean Energy Financing Options Revision dated June 15, 2022 (PG&E Revised Proposal) at 5.
+10 PG&E Clean Energy Financing Options Revision dated June 15, 2022 (PG&E Revised Proposal) at 5.

-&lt;sup>12 PG&E Revised Proposal at 11.
+12 PG&E Revised Proposal at 11.